materials-data-facility/scythe/docs/source/contributor-guide.rst

     Deviating from already existing formats complicates modifications to a parser.

-Beyond recommendations about the data type, we have a recommendations for the parser behavior:
+We also have a recommendations for the parser behavior:

 #. *Avoid configuration options that change only output format*
     Parsers can take configuration options that alter the output format, but configurations should be used sparingly.